 If you plan on being on the trail for several days, choose underwear with good odor resistance and consider packing a new pair for each day.
 If you’re on a long trek, pack at least two pairs so you can wash them often.

-PACKABILITY
+Is PACKABILITY Important?

 If you’re an ultralight hiker, that doesn’t mean you have to go commando.
 Look for compact and lightweight underwear.
-Thin, lightweight fabrics, like merino-based ones, are great for minimizing pack weight while providing the comfort and performance you need on the trail.
+Thin, lightweight fabrics, like Merino-based ones, are great for minimizing pack weight while providing the comfort and performance you need on the trail.
 These types of underwear are easy to pack, dry relatively quickly, and are well-suited for those looking to save space and weight in their gear.

 Conclusion

 We work hard to provide expert, thorough product reviews to help you make informed decisions about your hiking gear.
 Our testing process is designed to assess all the critical factors, from comfort and durability to moisture management and odor resistance.
+We’ve carefully researched and tested a variety of women’s hiking underwear to bring you the top options currently available.